Quick and Easy Lamb and Spinach Meatballs with Tzatziki

 Everyone in my family LOVES meatballs.
 When I was pregnant with my first daughter, I literally ate 12 meatballs in one sitting one day.
 My daughters are always asking for meatballs to eat with their pasta – or on their own – and of course, my husband is a huge fan.

 Meatballs are generally really easy to make; mix the meat with whatever ingredients you want, and fry.
-The issue is that frying meatballs makes a total mess of your stove and takes a while, too.
-All that oil, all that turning of the meatballs to cook each side evenly…GAH.

 I was super lucky to have the opportunity to create some recipes for Philips with their Next Generation Airfryer, and my first one was these crispy avocado tacos.
 The Airfryer is pure magic, and already I’ve had friends and clients asking me if it’s worth buying one.
 My answer is a resounding ‘yes’, primarily because I’ve found it to be absolutely magical.